-LEON2 and ERC32 BSPs assume a default system resource configuration such as memory mapping of on-chip devices and usage of interrupt resources.
-LEON3/4 systems are based on GRLIB plug&play configuration, and are thereby highly configurable regarding memory mapping and interrupt routing.
+LEON2 and ERC32 BSPs assume a default system resource configuration such as memory mapping of onchip devices and usage of interrupt resources.
+LEON3/4 systems are based on GRLIB Plug & Play configuration, and are thereby highly configurable regarding memory mapping and interrupt routing.
 At start-up, the LEON3 BSP scans the system bus to obtain system configuration information.
 Device drivers support a number of devices which are automatically recognized, initiated and handled by the device drivers.

-2.7.1 LEON3 BSP
+2.7.1.
+LEON3 BSP

 The LEON3 BSP includes two different console and timer drivers, standard (official RTEMS) drivers (qleon3std) and drivers which rely on the driver manager.
-The latter drivers are possible to configure from the project configuration using standard driver manager configuration options, for example which APBUART is mapped to /dev/console and which timer is used as system clock which is required for complex AMP systems.
+The latter drivers are possible to configure from the project configuration using standard driver manager configuration options, for example which APBUART device is mapped to /dev/console and which timer is used as system clock one needs to configure for AMP systems.

 The console drivers supports APBUARTs.
-The first UART is registered under name "/dev/console", second and third UARTs get names "/dev/console_b" and "dev/console_c" and so on.
+The first UART is registered under name /dev/console, second and third UARTs get names /dev/console_b and dev/console_c and so on.
 LEON3 BSP requires at least one APBUART.